valeIT/valeIT.github.io/_posts/2019-11-09-view-model-repository.md

     }
 ```

 Every call to cellForRowAt indexPath should be this short.
 Configuring the cell should be done from the cell itself and not in the controller.
 Look for opportunities to move logic where it should be.
-When starting out with MVC we find ourselves to put everything in the controller without thinking where the right place for this function should be.
+When starting out with MVC you're most likely to write everything in the controller without thinking where that specific piece of code should reside.

 We can now let the cell configure itself based on the model.
 Inside the cell class: